neondatabase/website/content/docs/get-started-with-neon/get-started-branching.md

 ## Connecting to a branch

-Now that you have created a branch, how to do you connect to it from a client or application?
-You can connect to a branch endpoint using a connection string, as you would connect to any other Neon project database.
+Now that you have created a branch, how do you connect to it?
+You can connect to a branch using a connection string, as you would connect to any other Neon project database.
 The following steps describe how to connect to a branch using `psql`.

 _**Note:**_ You can also query branch from the Neo Console's SQL Editor.
 See [Query from psql](/query-with-neon-sql-editor).